ricardotavaresit/b7web-vue/README.md

 - Class 40: Props in Vue JS
 - Class 41: Slots in Vue JS
 - Class 42: Executing functions outside the component in Vue JS
+- Class 43: To-do with components 1/2 in Vue JS

 ## Technologies used
 - VueJS;